sauravraghuvanshi/Awsome-Serverless/Section 2-Understanding AWS Lambda to Run & Scale your code/README.md

 ### For creating function we have 3 options in Lambda:-
 1. **Author from scratch:-** Here we have to write our own code from scratch
 2. **Blueprints:-** From this option we can able to choose from a preconfigured templates which we can able to change the code based on our requirements.
+3. **AWS Serverless Application Repository:-** We can able to use and deploy application which is provided by thrid party.